arpitbatra123/mcp-googletasks/README.md

 4. Use the `set-auth-code` tool with this code to complete authentication
 5. You can now use all other tools to interact with Google Tasks

-**Note:** Your authentication tokens are stored in memory and will be lost when you restart the server.
-However, the server now automatically refreshes access tokens when they expire (typically after 1 hour), so you won't need to re-authenticate during an active session.
-You will need to re-authenticate after restarting the server.
+**Note:** Your authentication tokens (including refresh tokens) are automatically saved to disk at `~/.config/google-tasks-mcp/credentials.json` with restricted permissions (600).
+This means:
+- **You only need to authenticate once** - credentials persist across server restarts
+- **Automatic token refresh** - Access tokens are automatically refreshed when they expire (typically after 1 hour) using the saved refresh token
+- **No re-authentication needed** - After the initial setup, you won't need to authenticate again unless you revoke access or delete the credentials file

 ## Requirements